tpulatha/sdl_ios_guides/docs/Getting Started/SDK Configuration/index.md

 ### 5. Getting an App Id
 An App Id is required for production level apps.
 The App Id gives your app special permissions to access vehicle data.
 If your app does not need to access vehicle data, a dummy App Id (i.e. create a fake id like "1234") is sufficient during the development stage.
 However, you must get an App Id before releasing a production level app.

-To obtain an App Id, sign up on [smartdevicelink.com](www.smartdevicelink.com).
+To obtain an App Id, sign up at [smartdevicelink.com](www.smartdevicelink.com).